OlayinkaOke/OlayinkaOke/README.md

 - 👋 Hi, I’m @OlayinkaOke
 - 👀 I’m interested in Data Analytics and Artifical Intelligence
-- 🌱 I’m currently learning SQL, Python and Tableau
+- 🌱 I’m currently learning SQL and Tableau
 - 💞️ I’m looking to collaborate on Projects related to Data Analytics
 - 📫 How to reach me @YinkaOke on Twitter